 Paperman, Walt Disney Animation Studios

-Are you wanting to express your love this Valentine’s Day, but feeling weird about being cliché or consumeristic?
-We may have a solution for you.
 Is a Heifer gift unconventional for Valentine’s Day?
 Yes.
-But 79% of Americans have said they would rather have a charitable gift given in their name than receive something material, so maybe this is one of those it’s-so-crazy-it-just-might-work occasions!
+But 79 percent of Americans have said they would rather have a charitable gift given in their name than receive something material, so maybe this is one of those it’s-so-crazy-it-just-might-work occasions.
+So if you’re feeling a little counter-cultural, we’ve plotted our gifts according to what you want to express this Valentine’s Day.

 The Birds and the Bees